dfoerderreuther/console-builder/README.md

 ## Known Issues

+### exec-maven-plugin

 console-builder is based on jline.
 On my linux console I have problems with the combination of jline and the exec-maven-plugin.
 After finishing the programm, my terminal doesn't work right and I have to close it and open a new one.

+### Test inside of IDE

+If you wan't to run it from your IDE (tested with IntelliJ Idea and Eclipse), start it with the following property.

+    System.setProperty("jline.terminal", "jline.UnsupportedTerminal");

+Completion and history are not supported within the IDE console.